-I was a little harsh about my oldest in that New York Times interview the other day.
-It's true that a few years ago he was a starchitarian (all carbs, all the time), but he has branched out.
+The other day, I was a little harsh about my oldest in that New York Times interview.
+It's true that a few years ago, he was all carbs all the time, but he has branched out.
 Kofta Kebabs are his new favorite food; he asks me to make them about once a week.

-Kofta is a Middle Eastern dish of ground meat mixed with onion and spices.
-(Think Middle Eastern meatloaf.)
-The Kebab version is popular in Turkey and India, where kofta is wrapped around a long skewer and spices on a skewer.
-(Meatloaf on a stick!)
+Kofta is ground meat mixed with onion and spices, popular across Eastern Europe, the Middle East, and Asia.
+The Kebab version is popular in the Eastern Mediterranean, especially in Turkey, where kofta is wrapped around a long skewer and grilled.
+Who doesn't love the idea of Meatloaf on a stick?

 This was a tough recipe to get right.
-I loved the taste, and if I made them into hamburger-style patties, everything worked fine.
-But wanted to cook them on kebabs - it felt more authentic, and there's something about food on a skewer that makes it taste better.
+I loved the taste, and everything worked fine if I made hamburger-style patties.
+But I wanted to cook them on kebabsโit felt more authentic, and there's something about food on a skewer that makes it taste better.

-*That said, it is a little tricky getting the meat to stick on the skewers.
+Or, skip the skewers and make patties: That said, getting the meat to stick on the skewers is a little tricky.
 I won't judge you if you take the easy way out and form the kofta into hamburger patties.
-I do it myself, if I'm in a hurry, and tell the kids they are pitaburgers.
+I do it when I'm in a hurry and tell the kids they are pita burgers.ย

 - 1 small onion, grated or finely minced